 WG GRACE WILLIAM GILBERT Grace (July 18, 1848-23October, 1915) was an English amateur cricketer who was influential in the sport’s development and is widely regarded as one of its greatest ever players.
 William Gilbert WG Grace was “born in the cricket atmosphere.
 “He spent nearly every waking moment of his life playing cricket (or telling people about how he played cricket and how to play cricket genuinely).
 William Gilbert Grace, a clean-shaven fifteen-year old, first alerted the game to his talent with a string of big scores his batting would revolutionise the way cricket was played, and his personality would revolutionise the way it was organised and promoted.

-As a batsman, no cricketer before him had ever spent as much time quietly working on his game, perfecting the technique and inventing batting.
-So Grace made something so natural to modern cricketers and so alien at the time.
-He moved according to where the ball was pitched.
-If he needed to move forward, he would.
-If he needed to move back, he would.
+No other cricketer had ever spent as much time quietly working on his game, perfecting the technique and inventing batting as he had.
+So Grace created something that was both natural to modern cricketers and alien at the time.
+He moved in response to where the ball was thrown.
+He would move forward if he needed to.
+He would return if he had to.

-WG Grace made his Test debut at the age of 32 at The Oval in 1880 and rapidly became the second batsman (after Charles Bannerman) to score a Test hundred on debut.
-He also scored 120 runs for the second wicket stand with Bunny Lucas, which was the first hundred-run partnership in the history of the cricket sport.
+At the age of 32, WG Grace made his Test debut at The Oval in 1880 and quickly became the second batsman (after Charles Bannerman) to score a Test hundred on debut.
+He also scored 120 runs for the second wicket stand with Bunny Lucas, the first hundred run partnership in cricket history.

-In Grace’s age, however, Test cricket was not so well established as the pinnacle of the game therefore he could played for England in 22 Tests through the 1880s and 1890s, all of them against Australia in which he made total 1098 runs.
-Making 1098 runs in just 22 test matches expresses his glory how awesome batsmen he was.
-According to cricket historian Harry Altham, he was ‘thenceforward the biggest name in cricket and the main spectator attraction’.
+However, because Test cricket was not as well established as the pinnacle of the game in Grace’s day, he was able to play for England in 22 Tests during the 1880s and 1890s, all of which were against Australia, and scored a total of 1098 runs.
+Making 1098 runs in only 22 test matches exemplifies his brilliance as a batsman.
+According to cricket historian Harry Altham, he was “then the biggest name in cricket and the main spectator attraction.”